oas-tools/oas-tools/README.md

         key: secretKey
 ```

 Similarly to the `securityFile` variable, you could specify a path or a URL with a JSON representation of an object with these parameters instead.
 Remember that even if 'x-bearer-config' is defined in a security scheme, it will be ignored if the `oasSecurity` variable is set to false.
-Moreover, if a security scheme has been configured in the `securityFile` variable, that will take preference over the configuration included in 'x-bearer-config'.
+Moreover, if a security scheme has been configured in the `securityFile` variable, that configuration will take preference over the one included in 'x-bearer-config'.

 ## 3. oasAuth